Reid-T-W/alx-backend-javascript/0x03-ES6_data_manipulation/README.md

 ## 3. Reduce
 Function that returns the sum of all the students ids.
 ## 4. Combine
 Function that returns an array of students for a specific city with their new grade.
+## 5. Typed Arrays
+Functions that returns a new ArrayBuffer.